microsoft/windows-ai-electron/README.md

 yarn run start
 ```

-If you make changes to the electron-windows-ai-addon package and want to see your changes loaded into the sample app, make sure to re-build the addon before re-running `test-app`.
+If you make changes to the winapp-windows-ai package and want to see your changes loaded into the sample app, make sure to re-build the addon before re-running `test-app`.

 ## License